June 22, 2021//Dan FabbriLast Updated: October 25, 2021

-First, patients receiving their treatment at a medium to large hospital in a metropolitan area are one of thousands if not millions of medical records accessed daily.
-A team of privacy analysts manually looking for inappropriate activity has a better chance of winning the lottery than finding a single breach.
+First, patients receiving their treatment at a medium to large hospital in a metropolitan area are one of thousands, if not millions, of medical records accessed daily.
+A team of privacy analysts manually looking for inappropriate accesses to medical records has a better chance of winning the lottery than finding a single breach.

 It may seem that there is nothing that can be reasonably done to limit, detect or deter small-scale breaches.
 However, new technology is beginning to address these challenges.

 Imagine trying to list all the ways people may behave inappropriately; it is impossible.
 There will always be different reasons breaches occur.
 Therefore, a key to identifying inappropriate access is to flip the problem and attempt to better understand appropriate access.
 Newer technologies such as User Behavior Analytics (UBA) offer a next step in small-scale breach detection.
 Beyond simply identifying outliers, the technology learns why an employee accesses a patient’s record (i.e., its clinical or operational reasons) using clinical context, and filters away these appropriate accesses, leaving a much smaller number for manual review.